chromice/ae/documentation/index.md

 It would not be unreasonable to assume that your app will be made of one or more PHP scripts responsible for at least one of the following tasks:

-- *Handling requests*, i.e. determine what to do based on request URI, GET/POST parameters, form values, etc.
+- *Handling requests*, i.e. deciding what to do based on request URI, GET/POST parameters, form values, etc.
-- *Operating on internal state*, e.g. reading/writing files, cookies, session variables, database records, etc.
+- *Operating on internal state*, e.g. reading from/writing to files, cookies, sessions, database records, etc.
 - *Generating responses*, i.e. spitting out a long string conforming to HTTP, HTML and other standards.

 The author does not want to be unfairly prescriptive, so here are just a few tips you may find helpful: